 The Distributed Tasking for Exascale (DTE) project will extend the capabilities of ICL’s Parallel Runtime and Execution Controller (PaRSEC)—a generic framework for architecture-aware scheduling and management of microtasks on distributed, many-core, heterogeneous architectures.
 The PaRSEC environment also provides a runtime component for dynamically executing tasks on heterogeneous distributed systems along with a productivity toolbox and development framework that supports multiple domain-specific languages (DSLs) and extensions and tools for debugging, trace collection, and analysis.

-With PaRSEC, applications are expressed as a direct acyclic graph (DAG) of tasks with edges designating data dependencies.
-This DAG dataflow paradigm attacks both sides of the exascale challenge: managing extreme-scale parallelism and maintaining the performance portability of the code.
-The DTE award is a vital extension and continuation of this effort and will ensure that PaRSEC meets the critical needs of ECP application communities in terms of scalability, interoperability, and productivity.
+PaRSEC also enables fast prototyping DSLs to express the dependencies between tasks.
+It provides a stable, scalable, and efficient distributed runtime so they can run on any execution platform at any scale.
+The underlying dataflow paradigm attacks both sides of the exascale challenge: managing extreme-scale parallelism and maintaining the performance portability of the code.
+The DTE award is a vital extension and continuation of this effort.
+It will ensure that PaRSEC meets the critical needs of ECP application communities regarding scalability, interoperability, and productivity.